jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

     (ii) a consent notice has been issued in relation to such of the conditions to which section 221 applies:
     (iii) a bond has been entered into by the subdividing owner in compliance with any condition of a subdivision consent imposed under section 108(2)(b); and
   (d) there is lodged for registration with the Registrar-General of Land a consent notice in respect of any conditions of a kind referred to in paragraph (c)(ii); and
-  (e) in relation to any unit plan, the requirements of the Unit Titles Act 1972 and the Unit Titles Amendment Act 1979 relating to the deposit of a unit plan have been complied with; and
+  (e) in relation to any unit plan, the requirements of the Unit Titles Act 2010 relating to the deposit of a unit plan have been complied with; and
   (f) in the case of a subdivision of land to be effected by the grant of a cross lease or company lease, or by the deposit of a unit plan, the territorial authority is satisfied on reasonable grounds that every existing building or part of an existing building (including any building or part thereof under construction) to which the cross lease, company lease, or unit title plan relates complies with or will comply with the provisions of the building code described in section 116A of the Building Act 2004, and a certificate signed by a person authorised by the territorial authority to sign such certificates is lodged with the Registrar-General of Land; and
   (g) where land is shown upon the survey plan to be subject to an esplanade strip, there is lodged for registration with the Registrar-General of Land an instrument creating that strip; and
   (h) less than 3 years has elapsed since the territorial authority approved the plan under section 223.